zsahmed/dialogflow_cloudfunction/README.md

 - Hospital and Treatment Center Data: includes the name, address, and type of treatment center by country and city entities.
 **Source:** [CDC Travel](https://wwwnc.cdc.gov/travel/)

+#### BigQuery Setup

+BigQuery setup is automated using a set of short Python scripts that use the [BigQuery Python Client](https://googleapis.github.io/google-cloud-python/latest/bigquery/index.html).
+These scripts are found in the repo under `bigquery/scripts/*.py`.
+To run these scripts, users may download the BigQuery Client locally using `virtualenv` and pip or simply use the Cloud Shell.
+The scripts contains two files:

+1. `create_dataset.py` creates a new dataset called `evect_health` within the user's GCP project.

+2. `load_tables.py` accesses the NDJSON files in `bigquery/data/` and creates a table for each of the raw data files.

+This provides a dataset containing several tables referenced by the Dialogflow Agent.
+One notable feature we used was **[schema auto-detection]**(https://cloud.google.com/bigquery/docs/schema-detect), which scans up to 100 rows of the source file in a representative manner before inferring each field's data type.
+We simply enable schema auto-detection by invoking `job_config.autodetect = True` in the Python API calls to create each table.

+#### BigQuery St

 ## Performance